linode/docs/docs/development/awk/intro-to-awk/intro-to-awk.md

 - The `NR` variable is used for keeping track of the total number of records that have been read so far.
 - The `FNR` variable is used for keeping the total number of records that have been read from the current input file only.
 - The `IGNORECASE` variable is used for telling AWK to ignore case in all of its comparisons or regular expressions.
+- The `ARGC` variables holds the number of command line arguments.
-- The `ARGC` and `ARGC` variables hold the command line arguments of an AWK program.
+- The `ARGV` variable holds the actual command line arguments of an AWK program.

 ### User Defined Variables in AWK